 One of Austin’s great paradoxes: our vegetarian food is just as good as our BBQ.
 And Bouldin Creek Cafe is certainly the most popular - if not the best - place to get it.
 It’s a spot that brings the classic Keep Austin Weird vibes, while appealing to pretty much everyone - meat eaters and meat avoiders alike.

-An old Tex-Mex favorite at 6th and Chicon that proudly serves biscuits and clarified butter (AKA ghee) with your migas and fajitas.
+An old Tex-Mex favorite at 6th and Chicon that proudly serves biscuits and clarified butter with your migas and fajitas.
 It’s the original Eastside breakfast experience, with a loyal fan base.
 We fear it’s at risk for being bulldozed soon, so go now before a Dallas-based real estate developer beats you to it.

 Don’t bring a New Yorker to Home Slice.
 If you do, they will spend the whole time talking about how great pizza is in New York.
 There will be a lot of “this is good but…” and we just can’t listen to another New York City pizza PSA.
 This South Congress institution should be praised by itself, not only in comparison.
 It’s accessible and affordable, the staff is friendly, and most importantly, the pizza is some of the best in the city.
 And if you’re not up for pizza, their Italian sub and Greek salad are both stand-outs.
 So take your New Yorker friends to Franklin and leave Home Slice for us.